 - salt and pepper to taste

-- 1 1/2 cups of all purpose flour
+- 1 1/4 cups all purpose flour

-- 1/2 cup of cold water
+- 2 tablespoons cold water

-- 1/2 tsp of salt
+- 1/2 tsp salt

-- Pre-heat oven to 350 degrees.
+- Blind bake the crust.
+Pre-heat oven to 350 degrees.
 After 30 minutes, remove from fridge and roll out into a large circular shape on a floured surface.
-Gently place the dough over and into a pie pan and then cut off excess around the edges.
+Gently place the dough over and into a 9 inch 1 1/4 inch deep pie pan (standard size) and then cut off excess around the edges.
 Bake for 10 minutes.

-- Meanwhile, add garlic and onions to a saute pan with a little bit of olive oil.
+- Meanwhile, add garlic and onions to a saute pan with olive oil.
 Saute until onions are translucent.
 Add ham and then spinach and cook until spinach is wilted.

 - In a large bowl, add eggs and milk and whisk vigorously.
 Then add ham, onions, and spinach and mix, then add cheese and mix all together.